Astral1119/sheets-wiki-data/misc/Contributing.md

 ### Recommended plugins

 Obsidian supports a number of community plugins that greatly enhance the editing experience.
-The only plugin I would really recommend adding is [Shiki Highlighter](https://github.com/mProjectsCode/obsidian-shiki-plugin), configured to support `gse`.
+The only plugin I would really recommend adding is [Shiki Highlighter](https://github.com/mProjectsCode/obsidian-shiki-plugin).

+To properly configure Shiki Highlighter to work with Google Sheets formulae, start by installing Shiki Highlighter.
+Then, under `Settings -> Community plugins -> Shiki Highlighter`, set `Custom languages folder location` to a directory containing [`gse.tmLanguage.json`](https://raw.githubusercontent.com/Astral1119/gse-syntax/refs/heads/main/syntaxes/gse.tmLanguage.json).
+Restart Obsidian, and code blocks with the `gse` tag will highlight accordingly.

 ### FAQ